flarestart/rekv/README_EN.md

 # Rekv

 Rekv is a global state manager design for React Hooks and has good compatibility with Class Component.
+All methods and states have TypeScript prompts

 [中文文档](./README.md)